-As an interior and architectural photographer in the San Francisco Bay Area I photograph homes for the top designers and architects.
+As an interior and architectural photographer in the San Francisco Bay Area, I photograph homes for the top designers and architects.
 These professionals spend a vast amount of time selecting the perfect colors for the interior walls, finishes, furnishings and fabrics.
-For my clients color matters a lot!
-On the web and in magazines a tsunami of photos are seen, the colors we see may or may not be the colors in real life.
-Welcome to the field of photography color management which is about taking steps to control what we are seeing on our screens on paper.
+For my clients, color matters a lot!
+In the tsunami of photos on the web and in magazines, the colors we see may or may not be the colors in real life.
+Welcome to the field of photography color management, which is about taking steps to control what we are seeing on our screens and on paper.

 The Basics: Hue, Value, Saturation

 When looking at color, it is the hue of the color that we mainly respond to.
 Hue is the gradient of colors.
 What we see is also affected by the value or lightness and darkness of that color; the saturation is how that color has been applied on the page or screen, soft like pastels or intense like neons.

 A lay person needs to know the color they see is affected by the type of light and the surroundings they are in.
 The light its can create color casts that change the appearance of the colors, think of the coolness of fluorescents or the warmth incandescents.
 This color cast of light also happens when shooting interiors.
 For example with a home in San Francisco on a sunny day the room has a warm glow, the rooms facing north get no sun but they have a blue cast from the waters of the bay and the rooms shaded by trees have a green cast to them as the light passes through the leaves, the south and west rooms share the warm sunny glow.
 If in this home all the walls are painted the same soft white, they may appear warm and buttery in one room, cool and blue in another and soft and green in a third.
 The same paint color but three different colors that are experienced.
 As a professional photographer I work to correct these color shifts with Photoshop and adding my own lighting to “clean up” the colors while I am shooting.
 In the end I want my photos to appear natural and the walls will look the same from room to room.